rtwalton/OpticalPooledScreens/README.md

 ## More about this repository

-This repository contains application-specific resources for our study of essential gene function using optical pooled screens.
+This repository contains additional application-specific resources for our study of essential gene function using optical pooled screens.

+This includes:
+- Many morphological features implemented as functions operating on scikit-image RegionProps objects (features come from CellProfiler and additional sources)
+- Functions for analyzing live-cell optical pooled screens (using TrackMate for cell tracking)

 Note: refactoring in progress.